 According to a recent study by the Journal of Patient Safety, patients may experience much higher adverse outcomes from hospital care then previously reported.

-Are smartphones getting too complex?
-I’d argue that so many features and functionality are now being built into phones that they are actually becoming hard to use.
+Are smart phones getting too complex?
+I’d argue that so many features and functionality are now being built into phones that they are actually becoming harder to use.

 The road to becoming a doctor is long and arduous: years of study, exhausting training, and, in many countries, significant cost.
 So why would a doctor change fields and become a management consultant?